 The information that we collect may include;

-a) Personal identifiers such as your name, date of birth, title and contact details including postal address, post-code, email telephone number and organisations name.
+- Personal identifiers such as your name, date of birth, title and contact details including postal address, post-code, email address, telephone number and organisations name.

-3. Why does The Careers & Enterprise Company collect your personal data?
+4. Why does the Careers and Enterprise Company collect your personal data?

-- To enable us to supply goods, services and information to our clients, subscribers and digital tool users.
+- To enable us to supply services and information to our stakeholders, subscribers, network and digital tool users.

 - To enable us to provide appropriate digital tools for our stakeholders and network and provide you with customer and technical support

 - To comply with employment laws and other statutory requirements.